AguaClara/aide/reports/AIDE_Summer2018report.md

 > Skip over them if you only want to read a high-level explanation of the modules.

 ## AIDE
 AIDE is a Fusion 360 add-in that takes in user parameters for flow rate and temperature and produces the hydraulic design and building documentation for a water treatment plant.
-It utilizes/runs all five of its submodules sequentially, while maintaining separation such that each module can be used to some degree on its own.
+This AIDE tool will essentially be in charge of running the whole AIDE program and running the background modules, calling each separate parts of the design tool, including GUI, Design, Draw, and Document.It utilizes/runs all five of its submodules sequentially, while maintaining separation such that each module can be used to some degree on its own.

 ### Summary of submodules
 1. **Template**: Contains scalable 3D models of water treatment plants and their respective building documentation, maintained by the aide_template team.